About the Mary River Catchment

 Now, almost 30 years later, the MRCCC employs 9 Environmental Scientists who collectively have over 100 years experience in the fields of sustainable land and water management, agricultural systems, riparian zone systems, water quality monitoring and data analysis, aquatic health assessment, sub-catchment planning, threatened aquatic species monitoring, geographical information systems and community education.

 The MRCCC provides technical advice and in some cases modest financial incentives to rural land managers to help them undertake actions that improve water quality and aquatic biodiversity, and improve their productivity and sustainability.
-Fencing off creeks and riverbanks from stock, installing off-stream watering points, removing weeds and revegetating with local native species are key projects for the MRCCC and landholders we assist.
+Managing stock access to waterways, installing off-stream watering points, removing weeds and revegetating with local native species are key projects for the MRCCC and landholders we assist.

-In recent years the Mary Catchment has been recognised as the southern-most catchment which impacts upon the Great Barrier Reef.
-As a result, the MRCCC receives some funding from Federal Government Reef Programs which enables this work with landholders to be carried out.
-We also currently receive funding from the state Department of Environment and Science, Seqwater and the Sunshine Coast, Gympie, Noosa and Fraser Coast Councils.
-These funds contribute to water quality improvement projects, the community Waterwatch networks and smaller projects like our successful Find a Frog in February project.
+In recent years the Mary River catchment has been recognised as the southern-most catchment which impacts upon the Great Barrier Reef.
+As a result, the MRCCC receives funding from Federal Government Reef Programs which enables this work with landholders to be carried out.
+The Queensland Department of Environment and Science, Seqwater, the Department of Transport and Main Roads, Sunshine Coast, Gympie, Noosa and Fraser Coast Councils and HQPlantations also support the work of the MRCCC.

-In 2005 the MRCCC established a tax deductible Public Fund which raised funding for a permanent home for the MRCCC and staff at 25 Stewart Terrace, Gympie.
+In 2005 the MRCCC established a Public Fund to enable tax deductible donations to be raised towards funding a permanent home for the MRCCC and staff at 25 Stewart Terrace, Gympie.
 During business hours, the MRCCC offers an information service and a basic water testing facility for dam, bore or creek water.
-The Public Fund is also used to support research and a range of other projects in the Mary River Catchment.
+The Public Fund is also used to support research and a range of other projects in the Mary River catchment.

 Organisation Profile